fitsumtsehay/hotel-reservation-with-java/README.md

 #### 1. CLI
 - For the User Interface.
 #### 2. Java code.
-- The second main component is the Java code itself—this is where we add our business logic for the app.
+- This is the Java code for the business logic for the app.
 #### 3. Java collections.
-- Finally, Java collections has been for in-memory storage of the data we need for the app, such as the users' names, room availability, and so on
+- Java collections has been used for in-memory storage of the data, such as the users' names, room availability, and so on.

 ### Application Architecture
 The app will be separated into the following layers: